Understanding Credit Reference Agencies

 It might be important to note that CRAs do NOT make the decision of whether to approve you for credit or not.
 They basically just provide an outline for banks or other lenders to follow, providing them with necessary insight into your financial history.

-Numerous people ask: “why is there an army of agencies?”
+Numerous people ask: “why is there an army of credit reference agencies?”

-It can make things somewhat complicated.
+Having so many out there can make things somewhat complicated.
 Rather than having one designated service, there is an abundance of CRAs who all have completely different scoring systems.
-They might even hold different pieces of information on you.
-Surely it makes sense to only have one service!
+They might even hold different pieces of information on you, surely it makes sense to only have one go-to service that we all use!

 The reason that there are so many credit agencies is that each CRA provides a different credit service.
 Also, they might work alongside different credit lenders to provide you with a varied range of products and services.

-It might seem like a bit of a roundabout way, but by utilising more than one CRA, banks can judge your credit history more fairly.
+It might seem like a bit of a roundabout way to the individual wanting credit, but by utilising more than one CRA, banks/lenders can judge your credit history more fairly.

 Don’t worry if you don’t have a perfect credit score; bad credit will improve over time, as long as you keep up to date with your payments.